-The Bonds shall be issued on [•], or the immediately succeeding Business Day if such Issue Date is not a Business Day, or such other date as may be agreed upon by the Issuer, and the joint lead underwriters and bookrunners (the "Joint Lead Underwriters and Bookrunners") ("Issue Date").
-The Bonds will be issued in one (1) or more series, at the discretion of the Issuer.
-The Series A Bonds shall have a term of [•] ([•]) years from the Issue Date with a fixed interest rate of [•]% per annum and an optional redemption on the [•] Interest Payment Dates of such Series A Bonds (the "Series A Bonds").
+The Bonds shall be issued on June 26, 2023, or the immediately succeeding Business Day if such Issue Date is not a Business Day, or such other date as may be agreed upon by the Issuer, and the joint lead underwriters and bookrunners (the "Joint Lead Underwriters and Bookrunners") ("Issue Date").
+The Bonds will be issued in up to two (2) series, at the discretion of the Issuer.
+The Series A Bonds shall have a term of five (5) years from the Issue Date with a fixed interest rate of 6.0253% per annum and an optional redemption on the 8th to 19th Interest Payment Dates of such Series A Bonds (the "Series A Bonds").
+The Series B Bonds shall have a term of ten (10) years from the Issue Date with a fixed interest rate of 6.2948% per annum and an optional redemption on the 20th to 39th Interest Payment Dates of such Series B Bonds (the "Series B Bonds").
 Interest on the Bonds shall be calculated on a European 30/360-day count basis and shall be paid quarterly in arrear.
 Other securities shall be issued as provided by applicable SEC rules and regulations effective at the time of issuance.